intel-analytics/ipex-llm/docs/mddocs/Quickstart/bmg_quickstart.md

 # Quickstart: Install and Use IPEX-LLM on Intel Arc B-Series GPU (code-named Battlemage)

-This guide demonstrates how to install and use IPEX-LLM on the Intel Battlemage B580 GPU.
+This guide demonstrates how to install and use IPEX-LLM on the Intel Arc B-Series GPU (code-named Battlemage).
 It covers both **Linux** and **Windows** operating systems.

 > [!NOTE]
 > Ensure your GPU driver and software environment meet the prerequisites before proceeding.